shailesh2867/cs50p-project/README.md

   - 3–5: "Very Good" (★★★★)
   - 6–8: "Good" (★★★)
   - above 8: "Satisfactory" (★)
+- The number of thumb-ups👍 along with the result are equal to number of attmpts made for right  answer.
+- Time taken to complete the game is also displayed in the result.
 - Test Suite: test_game.py verifies input handling, guess checking, and gameplay logic using pytest.

 ### Files
-- game.py: Contains the GuessGame class, input validation (get_guess), guess checking (check_guess), and gameplay loop (play).
+- project.py: Contains the GuessGame class, input validation (get_guess), guess checking (check_guess), and gameplay loop (play).
-- test_game.py: Tests key functions for valid inputs, edge cases, and correct game behavior.
+- test_project.py: Tests key functions for valid inputs, edge cases, and correct game behavior.
 - requirements.txt: Lists pyfiglet as the dependency.

 ### File Descriptions

 - README.md: In this I Write about my project what my program does and how does it work
-- project.py: This is the main part of the project
+- project.py: This is the main file of the project with one main function and three subfunctions.
 - requirements.txt: in this all the requirement is been stored
-- test_project.py: In this the test cases for this project is been written
+- test_project.py: In this file all three the test cases for testing this project are covered.

 ### Installation and Usage
 1. Install dependencies: pip install -r requirements.txt